 The official publication of Toastmasters International carries authorized notices and articles regarding the activities and interests of the organization, but responsibility is not assumed for the opinions of the authors of other articles.
-The Toastmaster magazine does not endorse or surarner the products in advertises guarantee the products it advertises.
+The Toastmaster magazine does not endorse or guarantee the products it advertises.

 Copyright 2023 Toastmasters International, Inc. All rights reserved.
-Reproduction in whole or in part without written permission is prohibited.
+Reproduction in whole or in part without written perm hibited.
 Not responsible for unsolicited material.

-Toastmasters1 International, the Toastmaster and the Toastmaster International Emblem are trademarks of Toastmasters International registered in the United States, Canada and many other countries.
+Toastmasters International, the Toastmaster and the Toastmaster International Emblem are trademarks of Toastmasters International registered in the United States.
+Canada and many other countries.
 Marca registrada en Mexico.